-Key factors for growth of eCommerce Business Scope in India:
+Key factors for the growth of eCommerce Business Scope in India:

-- Reduction in cost of broadband internet facilities to ensure more people come online.
+- Reduction in the cost of broadband internet facilities to ensure more people come online.

 - Encouraging more domain registrations and letting e-commerce websites maintain them at cheaper rates (at least till they make substantial profits).

 - Encouraging innovative schemes such as the COD (Cash on Delivery) in a country where credit card use is not prominent shows how we have eased into this particular niche.
-A lot of the major e-commerce websites are based in India and consistency, and reliability of these sites have shown the people how hassle free, shopping and availing services are.
+A lot of the major e-commerce websites are based in India and the consistency, and reliability of these sites have shown the people how hassle-free, shopping and availing services are.